 One of RaderCo's top clients, Blueprint Medicines, has significantly invested in their employee wellbeing by thinking outside the box.
 Some of these initiatives they are working on with us.

-They host two company-wide shutdowns a year so that people can take the December and mid-summer holidays and not worry about email overload when they return.
+They host two company-wide shutdowns yearly so that people can take the December and mid-summer holidays and not worry about email overload when they return.

-Piloting Design Days (my term) for individuals to take entire days email-free to work on projects, strategize and plan, or even get caught up on training.
+Piloting Design Days (my term) allows individuals to go email-free for entire days to work on projects, strategize and plan, or catch up on training.

 Partnering with RaderCo in private and team coaching.
 Private coaching is a 3-month package focusing not just on email, tasks, time guardrails, and prioritization but on how to incorporate movement, better sleep, and healthy eating into their day.